 Looking at a publisher or advertiser’s past work can help determine if they’re a good match for your brand.

 Exploring social media is a good place to start searching for partnerships.

-Open the app, go to the “Influencers Search” tab, and select a social media platform.
+Open the app, go to the “Influencers Discovery” tab, and select a social media platform.

 You’ll then see a long list of influencers.
 That you can narrow with filters based on subscriber count, language, country, and much more.

 You can then click into individual profiles to learn more about them.
 And decide whether you want to partner with them.

 Before you dive into creating branded content, make sure you’re steering clear of some of the biggest pitfalls.

 You want your branded content to be focused and effective.
 So it connects with the audiences.